GLOBAL MARKETS-Equities creep to five-week highs, ignore bond selloff

 LONDON, March 23 (Reuters) - World stocks climbed to five-week highs on Wednesday as investors ignored a broadening selloff in global bond markets fuelled by a combination of soaring inflation and hawkish comments from U.S. policymakers.

-Even though two-year U.S. Treasury yields US2YT=RR are up 73 bps so far in March and set for their biggest monthly jump since 2004, investors have been relatively sanguine about the implications of higher yields on stock market valuations.
+Two-year U.S. Treasury yields US2YT=RR are up 70 bps so far in March and set for their biggest monthly jump since 2004.
+But investors have been relatively sanguine about the implications of higher yields on stock market valuations, with many choosing to buy back in after a bruising few months for equity prices.

-European stocks also rose, with a pan-European equity benchmark hitting a new 1-month high in early London trading.
-U.S. stock futures Esc1 signalled small gains.
+European stocks also gained, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before they fell back as traders took profits.

+U.S. stock futures Esc1 signalled some weakness on Wall Street when it opens.

 "It is almost as if the negative impacts of inflation, rising interest rates and the uncertainties of war are no longer of concern," said Stuart Cole, head macro economist at Equiti Capital, who added that investors were focusing on stocks that could withstand the high inflationary environment.